-Solving Hamilton-Jacobi partial integrodifferential equations (HJPIDEs for short) by DNNs: it is classical that the Kolmogorov equation for the exponential LP $X^d$ in Section 2.2 is, in fact, a HJPIDE (e.g. [BBP97, BI08]).
-The expression rate bounds obtained in Section 5 therefore imply corresponding expression rate bounds for ReLU DNNs which are free from the curse of dimensionality for viscosity solutions of the HJPIDEs of the LP $X^d$ and for its exponential counterparts.
-The present results constitute to our knowledge the first ReLU DNN expression rate bounds which scale polynomially w.r. to d for HJPIDEs.
+Solving Hamilton-Jacobi partial integrodifferential equations (HJPIDEs for short) by DNNs: it is classical that the Kolmogorov equation for the exponential LP $X^d$ in Section 2.2 is, in fact, a special case of a HJPIDE (e.g. [BBP97, BI08]).
+In a forthcoming work [GS] we aim at proving that the expression rate bounds obtained in Section 5 imply corresponding expression rate bounds for ReLU DNNs which are free from the curse of dimensionality for viscosity solutions of general HJPIDEs associated to the LP $X^d$ and for its exponential counterparts.